qgp-w4rhead/CashEndar/gameplan.md

 the next one would be : 24th

+- [x] Instead of using the "Amount" field and refreshing it dynamically, make a new "Total Amount" field that will be in the "Last Purchase" section

 - [x] Add a "Resupply" button (Depicted as "+1") that allows to add the current date to the "last-purchase-section" for this item

 - [x] When clicking the + button and no days are selected, the default behaviour should be to open the modal to add a payment for the current day, we can do so by selecting the day in question instead of the first